da-zar/ROCket/README.md

 #> 4:  4         ROC Function (binormal)
 ```

-In ROCket we distinguish two types of ROC curve representations:
+In ROCket, we distinguish two types of ROC curve representations:

 1.  parametric curves – TPR and FPR are functions of a parameter (the
     score),